Yann Goulet: Artistic career in Ireland

-After the liberation of France, Goulet travelled with his wife and children to Ireland, and was sentenced to death as a Collaborationist by a French court in his absence.
+After the liberation of France, Goulet travelled with his wife Vonig and two young children to Ireland, and was sentenced to death as a Collaborationist by a French court in his absence.
 The painter Camille Souter took up sculpture in 1950 under his guidance.

-He acquired Irish citizenship in 1952 and became an art professor.
+He acquired Irish citizenship in 1952 and became an art professor, having first worked making concrete blocks and running art classes in the evenings.
+His third child, Brigid, was born in Ireland.

 He was commissioned to create public works commemorating the IRA and other republicans, including the Custom House Memorial (Dublin), the East Mayo Brigade IRA Memorial, the Republican Memorial (Crossmaglen), and the Ballyseedy Memorial (Kerry).
 He exhibited regularly at the Royal Hibernian Academy, eventually becoming the RHA Professor of Sculpture.
-He was also made a member of Aosdána in 1982.
+He was also made a member of Aosdána in 1983.

+In 1981, he travelled to Belfast to take a death mask of hunger-striker, Bobby Sands, but the local Belfast IRA leadership refused the plan.

 Liberation Front of Brittany

 Towards the end of the 1960s, he claimed to have taken the reins of the Liberation Front of Brittany (Front de Libération de la Bretagne, or FLB) and to have been behind all their attacks.

 In 1969, he became secretary general and chair of the Comité National de la Bretagne Libre and published the communiques of the FLB.
-In 1968, the head of police in Bray congratulated him on organising the previous day's attack on the CRS barracks in Saint-Brieuc.
 His friends called him "tonton Yann", but sceptics referred to him as "Général micro".
 Goulet often claimed "[there was a] national revolution that we missed in 1940" (révolution nationale qu'on a manquée en 1940).

 Death

 Goulet died in Bray, County Wicklow, on 22 August 1999, two days after his 85th birthday.
+A former president of the RHA commented after his death that he " never pretended to be a genius but I'd give him the highest accolade I could give anyone: he was competent.
+That's a rare quality".